twinklesharma/chatbox/README.md

 # How to integrate Chatbox in laravel
 Firstly you have to register the users in your chat app for this you can use the APIs of quickblox (https://quickblox.com/developers/Users).

-After registration of users, open your login balde file and add the following code:
+After registration of users, open your login blade file and add the following code:

 `<script type="text/javascript">
  $(document).ready(function(){